 I recall a sports assignment, one of my early ones, that stands out in my memory.
 It involved a two-hour round-trip drive, and I barely made it back to the office with 10 minutes to spare before the deadline.
 As I hurriedly developed the film, I searched for the perfect shot on my still-wet film-strip.
 Once we'd finished developing the film, we had to dry the photo - at least when time was of the essence.
 That evening, the sports editor approached me and snatched the wet photo from my hand before dashing away.
 I learned early that you never want to anger a sport's editor.

-I also miss the grainy look to photos that came from sometimes "pushing" your film to perform past its speed.
-In the black and white days no one cared about the grain because no matter what kind of photo you took it would take on the grain of the newspaper.
-Needless to say, we all pushed our films to avoid using a flash.
+I also miss the grainy look that came from pushing the limits of film speed.
+In the black and white days, the grain was not a big concern because it blended with the newspaper's own grain.
+We often pushed our films to their limits to avoid using a flash.

 Manual cameras were my favorite tool, giving me complete control over every aspect of the process.
 I would carefully consider every detail before clicking the shutter.
 In contrast, today's cameras seem lacking.
 While I had several Nikons and a dozen lenses that served me well during my last four years before retirement, I never felt quite as satisfied as when I could create a photo from start to finish.

 Finally, I believe that black and white photos possess a certain soul that color photos lack.
 There's something magical about them that draws you in, revealing the true essence of a scene.
 In comparison, color photos seem like mere eye-candy.

 Allow me to share a few grainy photos from old assignments, as I bid farewell to this trip down memory lane.